 I have prayed for my dream car for so long, and every single time, I keep getting back the same response from God: “You’re not in the right financial state to maintain it yet.”
 That’s God, the good father who wouldn’t give you something until you’re ready to handle it, because then it’ll become a burden to you and not a blessing.

 The Counterfeits, on the other hand, may look like the real deal (God’s best) but are just not good fits.

 A personal example for me is meeting this guy who seemed to tick all the right boxes but things just weren’t going according to plan.
 Every time I prayed about the situation, I always got a “Trust in the Lord and lean not on your own understanding” response.
-It turned out that we were just two completely different people with conflicting personalities and it never would have worked out – something I couldn’t see at that time and from my vantage point.
+It turned out that we just were not meant for each other– something I couldn’t see at that time and from my vantage point.

 Learning to wait on God has not been easy, and it’s definitely a lesson in progress.
 But it gets better every day with God’s help.
 At the end of it all, He’s my everything and until we realize that nothing in this world can take His place , nothing will ever quite fit.